arbulu89/continuous-delivery/README.md

 In order to use this delivery process some conditions are required:

 1. OBS project and package must already exist.
 The process won't create a package.
-2. .spec and .changes file should be added to the git project.
-Otherwise current .spec and .changes from the OBS package will be used, but this is not recommended if you want a real CD pipeline.
+2. _.spec_ and _.changes_ file should be added to the git project or a [OBS _service file](https://en.opensuse.org/openSUSE:Build_Service_Concept_SourceService) should be used.
+Otherwise current _.spec_ and _.changes_ from the OBS package will be used, but this is not recommended if you want a real CD pipeline.
 3. Build process is not currently executed, so make sure the project builds locally (this feature might be added in the future).
-4. Package version will be obtained from "Version: " in the .spec file.
+4. Package version will be obtained from "Version: " in the _.spec_ file or calculated in case of the *_service* file is in use.

 ## How to use